 LIQUID DENSITY TOWER STEPS:

+STEP 3.
 Check back in with your kids and see if their predictions are correct, what they observed, and what conclusions they can draw from this physics activity!

-Read more about the science below!
+Read more about the science of how a density tower works below.

 Let’s take a look at some simple science behind the activity.
 We know that our liquid density tower deals with matter, liquid matter (matter also includes solids and gasses).